-Students will register for and take the SLP Praxis (5331) during their last spring semester at WCU.
+Students will register for and take the SLP Praxis (5331) early during their last spring semester at WCU.
 The current minimum score for passing the SLP Praxis (5331) is 162.
 Students who fail may repeat the exam during the following summer semester.
-Details about registering for the exam and receiving a score report will be discussed during periodic orientation meetings scheduled by the Graduate Coordinator.
-For full time students, these meetings will occur during the first and second spring semesters.
-For part time students, these meetings will occur during the second and third spring semesters.
+Details about registering for the exam and receiving a score report will be discussed during periodic cohort advisement meetings scheduled by the Graduate Coordinator during the first and second spring semesters.